 All articles must be submitted in a letter size Microsoft Word file with tables and figures properly translated, numbered, named and inserted in corresponding places.
-Text must be multiple spaced by 1.15 using Palatino Linotype font and justified.
+The text of the paragraphs must be single-spaced using Palatino Linotype font and justified.
 Only single column layout will be accepted.
 Please see specifications for headings, bullets and captions in the sections below.